tidalmigrations/tidalmigrations.github.io/pages/tidal tools/autocomplete.md

 # Setting up Autocompletion

-Currently, Tidal Tools's autocompletion feature is supported for two command line interpreters: Bash and Zsh.
+Currently, Tidal Tools's autocompletion feature is supported for Bash.
 Follow the instructions below on setting up autocompletion for your operating system.

 ## Linux

-### bash

 Before enabling tidal autocompletion, be sure to install bash completion with the following command: